rsdn/CodeJam/PerfTests/Docs/SourceAnnotations.md

-## Annotating sources using XML file
+## Annotate sources using XML file

 Setting competition limits using `[CompetitionBenchamrk]` does not work well with dynamically emitted or generated code.
 Code generation does not preserve source changes so you need to store the limits somewhere else.
 Meet the XML source annotations.